0xBrAinsTorM/checkpointSpray/README.md

 Updates:

-As pycryptodome removed some functions we needed to rewrite the script to leverade the new functionalities.
+As pycryptodome removed some functions we needed to rewrite the script to leverage the new functionalities.